CCA-Public/digital-archives-manual/guides/description.md

 Your higher level (fonds-, series-, and project-level) descriptions should follow the guidelines set out for these levels of description in the overall CCA Archives Processing Manual.

 Fonds and series records should be entered directly into AtoM.
-Projects can be entered manually or entered via spreadsheet once the Projects series level record is created.
+Projects can be entered manually or entered via spreadsheet once the Projects series record is created.
 Project records (even if description is incomplete) must be in AtoM before file-level descriptions are imported.

 Lines about digital materials in Collation statements in fonds-, series-, and dossier-level records should take the following form: "x digital files (y KB/MB/GB)", e.g. "1,760 digital files (50.3 GB)".